How local businesses can make a difference to disabled children and young people and their families who are, or would like to be, their customers.

-Launched over a year ago, following requests from WAND Card holders for an older young person's version of the WAND card, the WAND+ card for young people 18 to 24 years olds with special educational needs or disabilities is already held by 40 Wandsworth young people with SENDs.
-More of an ID card at present, we are looking for WAND Makers who are keen to make it easier for WAND+ Card holders to enjoy going out and about in Wandsworth.
+Following requests from WAND card holders for an older young person's version of the WAND card, the WAND+ card for young people 18 to 24 years old with special educational needs or disabilities is already held over 70 Wandsworth young people with SENDs.
+More of an ID card at present, we are looking for WAND Makers who are keen to make it easier for WAND+ card holders to enjoy going out and about in Wandsworth.

 Display a WAND sticker

 Display our WAND leaflets